bcambl/ksconfig/README.md

 ### Screenshots

 ##### Server Location
-Specify server physical location and domain name
+Specify pre-defined server location/domain.
+The 'custom' option will prompt user for a domain and a short description.

 (enabled/disabled in kspre.py settings if not needed)